CheeBoonLim/Talent-Competition-Task/README.md

 This project will help interns at MVP Studio to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture.

-Please follow below instruction to understand how to get started.
-If you have any questions, please check if it's asked on QuestionHub or raise the question their to get support.
+Please follow the instructions below to understand how to get started.
+If you have any questions, please check if it's asked on QuestionHub or raise the question there to get support.

 ### React tutorials/resources
 * https://reactjs.org/docs/hello-world.html